 Last updated: April 2026

-We wanted to explain what’s happening, why it matters for anyone who buys patio gas, BBQ gas, or any bottled propane, and what we’re doing about it at Eastern Gases.
+This page explains what’s happening, why it affects anyone buying patio gas, BBQ gas, or bottled propane, and how we’re handling it at Eastern Gases.

 What’s Behind the Price Increase?